Chemotherapy side effects

 Some chemotherapy drugs, anti-sickness drugs and painkillers can cause constipation.
 Constipation means that you are not able to pass stools (poo) as often as you normally do.
 It can become difficult or painful.

 Try to drink at least 2 litres (3½ pints) of fluids each day.
 It can help to eat high-fibre foods, such as fruit, vegetables and wholemeal bread.
 Regular gentle exercise, like going for short walks can also help.

 If you have constipation, tell your nurse or doctor.
 They can give you drugs called laxatives to prevent or treat it.

 Loss of appetite

 It is important to try to eat well during your treatment.
 If you are having problems, ask your nurse for advice.
 You can also ask to see a dietitian.
-You can add extra energy and protein to your diet with everyday foods or by using food supplements.
+They may give you food or drink supplements.
+Or they may suggest changes to your diet or eating habits to help.

 You may get a bitter or metal taste in your mouth.
 Sucking sugar-free sweets may help with this.
 Some foods may taste different or have no taste.
 Try different foods to find out what tastes best to you.
 Taste changes usually get better after treatment finishes.
 Your nurse can give you more advice.

 Chemotherapy can cause mouth problems, such as a sore mouth or throat, mouth ulcers or infection.
 Your chemotherapy nurse will explain how to care for your mouth to reduce the risk of problems.